 Match your tone to your relationship

-When writing a letter of introduction, you should be well versed in your relationship with each individual.
+When writing a letter, you should be well-versed in your relationship with each individual.
 If they are a simple acquaintance of yours, then you should be respectful yet casual.
 If they are your customer or a colleague, then you should use your normal business tone but also express politeness and respect.
-If the relationship is more formal and professional in nature, then make sure that your letter of introduction matches their level of formality.
+If the relationship is more formal and professional in nature, then make sure that your letter matches their level of formality.

 Be brief and to the point